knative/docs/serving/using-cert-manager-on-gcp.md

     type: Ready
 ```

-### Specifying our certificate
+### Specifying the certificate

-Next we need to configure which certificate issuer to use
+Next, configure which certificate issuer to use
-and which secret we'll publish the certificate into.
-We will need
-to use the Secret `istio-ingressgateway-certs`.
-The following steps
+and which secret you will publish the certificate into.
+Use the Secret `istio-ingressgateway-certs`.
-will overwrite such Secret if it already existed.
+The following steps will overwrite this Secret if it already exists.

 ```shell
 # Change this value to the domain you want to use.